rezocrypt/rezocrypt/README.md

 Additionally, the idea of open source inspired me, and I decided to contribute because, as the saying goes, “Individually, we are one drop.
 Together, we are an ocean.”

 I am also very interested in how decentralized networks work and how anonymity can emerge within darknets.
 I have spent a lot of time understanding how these networks function, including I2P, Tor, and similar systems.
+Feel free to ask me any questions from the topics mentioned below in interests and hobbies.